sterlingwes/unocha-flashes/parsed/westbank-casualties.md

 ### Displacement (West Bank)

 * Since 7 October 2023 and as of 29 January 2024, at least 198 Palestinian households comprising 1,208 people, including 586 children, have been displaced amid settler violence and access restrictions.
 The displaced households are from at least 15 herding/Bedouin communities.
 More than half of the displacement occurred on 12, 15, and 28 October, affecting seven communities.
 The displacement toll since 7 October 2023, represents 78 per cent of all displacement reported due to settler violence and access restrictions since 1 January 2023 (1,539 people, including 756 children). ((96 for #1))

+* Since 7 October 2023 and as of 30 January 2024, 495 Palestinians, including 246 children, have been displaced following the demolition of their homes due to lack of Israeli-issued building permits in Area C and East Jerusalem, which are almost impossible to obtain.
+About 100 Palestinian homes have been demolished on the same grounds between 7 October 2023 and 30 January 2024. ((81 for #2))

+* A total of 22 homes have been demolished and 105 Palestinians, including 45 children, displaced due to punitive demolitions from 7 October 2023 and as of 30 January 2024\.
+The numbers exceed those reported in the first nine months of 2023, during which 16 homes were punitively demolished and 78 people displaced. ((92 for #3))

 ---